prithwish122/prithwish122/README.md

 - 👋 Hi, I’m @prithwish122
-- 👀 I’m interested in web development
+- 👀 I’m a junior fullstack developer,ui/ux designer.

+      Strong in design and integration with inituitive  problem solving skills.Proficient in  JAVA,C,C++,PYTHON,HTML,JAVA SCRIPT and CSS.
+Passionate about implementing         and launching new projects.
 - 🌱 I’m currently pursuing computer science and engineering from Sister Nivedia University
 - 📫 How to reach me....instagram--->@p.r.i.t.h.w.i.s.h